Chapter 3: Automatic Differentiation

 3.3 Integrating Functions inside the Tensor Class

-So we have done forward methods for few functions, but still how do we use them?
-How do we link them to Tensor class?
+We've written forward methods for a few functions, but how do we actually use them?
+How do we link them to the Tensor class?

 We need to method overload the functions.
 This means that whenever we perform operations like x + y between two Tensor objects, it will use our Function class (e.g., Add) under the hood instead of Python's default addition.